(Updated August 28, 2021)

 Despite the government’s opinion, Musée Rodin continues to ignore the law.
 To remedy this, in December 2019, I filed suit against the museum in the Administrative Tribunal of Paris.
 I have asked the court to compel the museum to comply with the law, to enforce the CADA decision, and to impose significant financial penalties for any delay.

 Musée Rodin delayed its response as long as possible; it remained silent for more than a year.
 In February, 2021 the Court directed the museum to finally present a defense.

-Submitted to the Court on March 5, 2021, Musée Rodin’s mémoire en défense is a mendacious, vindictive, and deeply corrupt manifesto against digitization, openness, and the public’s right to access the public domain.
+On March 5, 2021, Musée Rodin submitted to the Court its mémoire en défense.
+It is a mendacious, vindictive, and deeply corrupt manifesto against digitization, openness, and the public’s right to access the public domain.

 I filed my response to the museum’s defense on May 24, 2021.